JulieMurray/buildr-documentation/user/pages/01.overview/02.structure/docs.md

 	- holds files that govern the layout
 	- default.php the main layout container
 	- blocks/ (sub layout files that are included by the parent)
-- zengrid (holds the ZGF5 files)
+- zengrid (holds the ZGFv5 files)

-Zen framework file structure
+Zengrid framework file structure
 ----
 - admin (css, fonts and js for admin)
 - config (main config file that renders the fields)